416rehman/linux_configs/README.md

 # linux_configs
-My Arch Linux configuration files and installers.
+My Linux configuration files and installers.

+These configurations can be installed by running the `install.sh` script found in each folder.

+Tested on Arch Linux, may not work on other Linux distributions.